-Designation of class Number of securities held in escrow or that are subject to a contractual restriction on transfer Percentage of class as at 31 December 2014 Common shares 68,502,000 7.4%
+Designation of class Number of securities held in escrow or that are subject to a contractual restriction on transfer Percentage of class as at 31 December 2015

+Common shares 60,000 0.1%

+Common shares - Note 1 53,823,000 5.8%

-During 2013, Falcon completed an agreement with Sweetpea to acquire its 50 million shares or 24.2% interest in Falcon Australia.
+Note 1: During 2013, Falcon completed an agreement with Sweetpea to acquire its 50 million shares or 24.2% interest in Falcon Australia.
 The terms of the agreement included the issue of 97.86 million Falcon shares ("New Falcon Shares") to Sweetpea.
 Upon completion of the agreement, Sweetpea's shareholding in the enlarged share capital of Falcon was 10.7%.
 The transaction closed on 17 July 2013.
 The New Falcon Shares are held in an Escrow account with the New Falcon Shares locked up for three years, and Sweetpea, commencing from the date of closing, being permitted to sell 15% each year during the lock up period.